timgoellner/Bresenham-Algorithm/README.md

 # Bresenham-Algorithm
-The Rasterization of lines and circles with the the Bresenham Algorithm
+The Rasterization of lines, circles and triangles with the the Bresenham Algorithm

 ## Installation
 1. Clone the repository